aparwal7/6242/README.txt

 	From the command line, run: "python VAR.py" Alternatively, run the VAR.py file from your IDE.
 Demo code is already included in the main function.

+3. ARIMA Analysis

+   DESCRIPTION:

+   We have a python notebook, tsa.ipynb, that walks us through loading data into a pandas dataframe, performing some exploratory analysis, followed by our complete    ARIMA        analysis i.e. model training, fit and forecast and RMSE calculation.

+   INSTALLATION :

+	1) Pull the project files from github: git clone https://github.com/aparwal7/6242.git
+	2) Locate ./ARIMA/tsa.ipynb